Nebulae

 reflection nebula

-As the name suggests reflection nebulas do not emit their own light, they simply reflect light from a nearby star.
+As the name suggests reflection nebulas do not emit their own light, they reflect light from a nearby star.
 The energy emitted by the nearby star or stars is not sufficient to ionize the surrounding gas, so we don’t get the range of colors emitted by other nebulae.
-Instead the light is reflected off the dust present in the nebula so it is similar to the visible light given off by stars.
+Instead the light is reflected off the dust in the nebula so it is similar to the visible light given off by stars.

 Planetary Nebulae